 The MMA degree is student funded which is what gives our students the flexibility to research the topics of their choosing, rather than being required to work on an advisor’s grant-funded project.
 To assist students with the cost of their education we encourage all students to apply for financial aid as well as seek out available fellowships, teaching assistantships, and hourly appointments.
-The department also has some limited funding to offer incoming students (please refer to the Internal Funding section below for more details).
+The department also has some limited funding to offer incoming students (please refer to the Additional Funding section for more information).

 Graduate student tuition for the 2015-2016 academic year (Autumn, Winter and Spring Quarters) is: